selenagomez25/auth-template/README.md

 2. it requires a vps! this costs around $2/m
 3. client depends on some things like lombok, gson, and okhttp in order to use the client
 4. and some more stuff that im lazy to list

+## contributing
+contributions are welcome! feel free to submit a pull request whenever.